Are you scared of giving birth for the first time? Or, for the 10th?

-It’s going to stink in the moment, especially if you had your heart set on DRUGS.
+It’s going to stink in the moment, especially if you had planned for an epidural birth.
 Sometimes babies make their own plans, and they like to catapult into the world! 😊

 Tiny hole, big baby.
 You may think the laws of physics do not apply here.

 I think every first-time-mom wonders how exactly a 5-10 pound baby can fit down there.
 It just doesn’t logically make sense!
 But actually…it does.

 It may look small on the outside, but it has big potential!
 The truth is, your vagina was built to adapt accordingly.
 IT…WILL…STRETCH.

 In fact, the biggest hurdle is not getting baby out of your vagina, but getting baby UNDER your pelvic bone.

 - In fact, I’ve never met a woman who couldn’t give birth through her small vagina (it either tears, or in EXTREME cases your doctor will perform an episiotomy)

 - I HAVE met women who couldn’t give birth through their tight pelvises

 Occasionally I do see women who cannot give birth vaginally, due to a condition called cephalopelvic disproportion (CPD).
 This basically means, your baby’s head is not going to proportionally fit through your pelvis, and you’ll have to end up having a C-section.
 It’s nearly impossible to diagnose CPD before labor unfortunately, but if you are concerned about it, speak with your provider.